GridGain-Demos/spring-data-training/docs/03-repositories.md

 Use SQL when you need JOINs, aggregations, complex filtering, or when you prefer declarative queries over imperative code.

-### Working Example

-The `Application.java` file includes a `demonstrateDataAccessApis()` method that shows all three APIs working with the CITY table.
-Run the application and check the logs to see each API in action.

 ### Why This Training Uses Spring Data

 Spring Data repositories use SQL under the hood, but they generate it for you based on method names or `@Query` annotations.
 This approach offers: